orlopau/ember-mug/docs/ota.md

 0-1  | Firmware version UINT16 Little Endian
 2-3  | Hardware version UINT16 Little Endian
 4-5? | Bootloader version UINT16 Little Endian.
 Optional

-* **Observation**

-This value only seems to update when the device is charging.

-There may be values other intermediate values present but they have no significance for the app.
-Most likely because the liquid level sensor is too coarse to tell the difference.

 * **Example Data**